Cody Willis: Reception

 A writer for the BBC's Neighbours website said Cody's most notable moment was "Being shot and killed."
 During a feature on Neighbours, Anna Pickard of The Guardian tried to choose the characters she would be most starstruck by if she met them.
 She said "It would have to be the Willis family.
 All of them.
 Pam, Doug, Adam, Gaby, Brad and Cody".
 While played by Frid, Sue Malins of the Daily Mirror called Cody "one of Neighbours most tedious teenies".
 When she was caught up in the bus fire, Malins commented "She survives, however, and her brush with death makes her a very different person.
 Well, it's an ill wind..."
 When the episode in which a condom is found in Cody's bag aired in the UK, Malins' colleague Pauline Wallin thought it would lead to the serial's younger viewers asking embarrassing questions about contraception.
 A spokesperson for the BBC confirmed that there had been no plans to warn parents about the content of the episode beforehand.
 Bebe writing for BIG! branded Cody both "boy-crazy" and "boy-mad".
 Kate Langbroek of The Age called Cody was the "resident intellectual" and added "don't be fooled by that grunge exterior."
+When Cody's ghost appeared to Sam, a The Daily Telegraph critic quipped "The only one who hears her is Sam and he's been on the drink.
+But then a few drinks might help it all make sense.
 In 2020, Adam Beresford writing for HuffPost opined that Cody, Melissa, Todd and Josh formed one of the "show's best teen groups".